goldinvo/goldinvo.github.io/src/content/blog/2024-11-19-womens-unlined-coat.md

 ---
 title: Women's Unlined Coat in Melton
-description: "This is a coat I made for my mom's birthday.
-It's the first time that I've set a time constraint for something I've sewn so I had to learn how to improvise quite a bit here."
+description: This is a coat I made for my mom's birthday.
+It's the first time that I've set a time constraint for something I've sewn so I had to learn how to improvise quite a bit here.
 pubDate: 2024-11-19
+type: short
 featuredImage: '@assets/coat-1.jpeg'
-type: short
-featured: false
 images:
 - '@assets/coat-1.jpeg'
 - '@assets/coat-2.jpeg'